appcircleio/appcircle-docusaurus/docs/enterprise-app-store/index.md

 There are several ways to create an Enterprise App Store Profile.
 You can either manually upload your IPA or APK files or send them through Appcircle's Distribution, Build, or Publish modules.

-## Store Customization
+## Portal Customization

 The Enterprise App Store module allows for tailoring the login page to reflect your organization's branding.
 You can customize the colors, update the title, and replace the logo to create a seamless and professional experience for your users.

-## Store Settings
+## Portal Settings

-The Enterprise App Store Settings allows you to configure your store's authentication and domain settings.
+The Enterprise Portal Settings allows you to configure your store's authentication and domain settings.

-## Enterprise Store
+## Enterprise Portal

-Enterprise Store allows you to share your applications via Beta and Live channels.
+Enterprise Portal allows you to share your applications via Beta and Live channels.

-## Store Reports
+## Portal Reports

 You can access reports for your Enterprise App Store from this screen.
 The reports screen provides the following data through a clear and concise user interface.